 How H.O.P.E.
 Works:

-H.O.P.E. services are offered on a voluntary basis to students who show signs of impairment and after subsequent testing using field sobriety tests and the Alco-Sensor FST® are found to be intoxicated.
+H.O.P.E. services are offered on a voluntary basis to students who show signs of impairment and after subsequent testing using field sobriety tests and/or an ALCO-SCREEN saliva test strip,are found to be intoxicated.
 Students may refuse this option and any or all tests at any time.
 However, once a student is recognized by a staff person to be under the influence of alcohol, for their protection and the community's, they must be placed into a monitored environment (H.O.P.E., New London Hospital or the New London Police) until the health risks subside.

 There is NO cost to student's participating in the H.O.P.E. program.